 PERSON / ROLES AND RESPONSIBILITIES STRUCTURE IDP Steering Committee The Steering Committee is a technical working team of dedicated officials who support the Strategic Director to ensure a smooth planning process.
-The Municipal Manager is responsible for the process but will often delegate functions to the officials that form part of the Steering Committee Chairperson: Municipal Manager (or Strategic Director) Secretariat: Heads of Department Spatial Development - sector plan champs Cluster champs - if not already included in HOD's Skills Development Facilitator (Training) Internal Audit (Still to be established) The IDP Steering Committee will be responsible for the following: Commission research studies Consider and comment on: Inputs from subcommittees (s), study teams and consultants; Inputs from provincial sector departments and support providers Process, summarise and draft outputs; Make recommendations to the Day Forward Make recommendations to the Rep Forum; Brances, facilitate and minute meetings, Brances and submit reports to the IDD.
-Prepare, facilitate and minute meetings.
-Prepare and submit reports to the IDP Representative Forum IDP Representative Great Kei Municipality will make use of the established IDP Representative Forum which Forum enhances community participation in the drafting of the IDP.
-Support providers Service providers will be used for the following: and planning professionals Providing methodological/ technical support on the sector plans, budget reform, mainstreaming and other adhoc support as and when required; Facilitation of workshops as and when required Management The Heads of departments are responsible for: Committee Providing relevant technical, sector and financial information for analysis in determining priority issues Contributing in offering technical expertise in the consideration and finalization of strategies and identification of projects.
+The Municipal Manager is responsible for the process but will often delegate functions to the officials that form part of the Steering Committee Chairperson: Municipal Manager (or Strategic Director) Secretariat: Heads of Department Spatial Development - sector plan champs Cluster champs - if not already included in HOD's Skills Development Facilitator (Training) Internal Audit (Still to be established) The IDP Steering Committee will be responsible for the following: Commission research studies Commission research studies Consider and comment on: Inputs from subcommittees (s), study teams and consultants; Inputs from provincial sector departments and support providers Process, summarise and draft outputs; Make recommendations to the Rep Forum; Prepare, facilitate and minute meetings.
+Prepare and submit reports to the IDP Representative Forum IDP Representative Forum Great Kei Municipality will make use of the established IDP Representative Forum which enhances community participation in the drafting of the IDP.
+0 Support providers and planning professionals Service providers will be used for the following: Providing methodological/ technical support on the sector plans, budget reform, mainstreaming and other adhoc support as and when required; Facilitation of workshops as and when required Management Committee The Heads of departments are responsible for: Providing relevant technical, sector and financial information for analysis in determining priority issues Contributing in offering technical expertise in the consideration and finalization of strategies and identification of projects.
 Providing operational and capital budgetary information Being responsible for the preparation of project proposals, the integration of projects and sector programmes Being responsible for the preparation of amendments to the Draft IDP for submission to the municipal council for approval, submission to District Municipality and the MEC for local government for alignment.